decarbonization/outside/README.md

 In order for Outside to allow users to sign in, it must be configured with the following environment variables:

 - `SESSION_SECRETS`: A comma-separated list of secrets to sign session cookies with.
-- `USER_EMAILS`: A comma-separated list of login emails for the in-memory user system.
+- `SALTS`: A comma-separated list of salts for passwords.
+The first salt in the list used for new password entries.

 ### Additional Options